tweag/linear-base/docs/DESIGN.md

   instance, import `Data.Functor.Linear` as `Linear` and not as `F` for functor.
 * All public modules have an export list.
+* For things which is meant te be used in pure contexts, take the thing as the last parameter (similar to `Data.Map`).
+If it is meant to be used in monadic contexts, take the thing as the first parameter (eg. `Control.Concurrent.MVar`).
+See [issue #147][issue-147] for some more details.

 [functors]: https://www.tweag.io/posts/2020-01-16-data-vs-control.html
 [examples/Simple/FileIO.hs]: https://github.com/tweag/linear-base/tree/master/examples/Simple/FileIO.hs